istio/community/ROCKETCHAT.md

 ## Escalating and/or reporting a problem

-Join the #radmins channel or contact one of the admins in the closest timezone via DM directly and describe the situation.
+Join the #admins channel or contact one of the admins in the closest timezone via DM directly and describe the situation.
 If the issue can be documented, please take a screenshot to include in your message.

 What if you have a problem with an admin?
-Send a DM to another listed admin and describe the situation or if it’s a code of conduct issue, please send an email  to [istio-steering@](istio-steering@googlegroups.com) and describe the situation.
+Send a DM to another listed admin and describe the situation or if it’s a code of conduct issue, please send an email  to [istio-steering@](mailto:istio-steering@groups.google.com) and describe the situation.

 ## Admin moderation guidelines